 INVESTIGATION NOTICE: Kaskela Law LLC Announces Stockholder Investigation into Fairness of ForgeRock (FORG) Buyout Offer and Encourages Investors to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Nov.
-12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating ForgeRock (NYSE: FORG) on behalf of the company’s investors.
+PHILADELPHIA, Nov.
+12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating ForgeRock FORG on behalf of the company's investors.

 On October 11, 2022, ForgeRock announced that it had agreed to be acquired by private equity firm Thoma Bravo.
 According to the announcement, ForgeRock's stockholders are expected to be cashed out of their investment position at a price of $23.25 per share in cash, a price that is approximately 30% lower than FORG's 52-week high value.